Man faces daily fines for large ‘Trump Won’ and ‘Let’s Go Brandon’ banners outside his home - NewsBreak

 “I had attended the code enforcement meeting when this was brought up, and I was quite shocked when they said they were going to fine him $50 a day for a banner that’s on his private property,” supporter Tabitha Howard said.

-The “Trump Won” banner went up in May this year, and Peavy has now doubled down, hanging a “Let’s Go Brandon” banner on Saturday.
+The “Trump Won” banner went up in May this year, and Peavy has now doubled down, hanging a “Let’s Go Brandon” banner on Saturday.‘Let’s Go Brandon’?
+Here’s where the viral meme comes from

 “People admire people that stand up, and we have got to start standing up,” Bill Fletcher, the chairman of the Walton County Republican Executive Committee said.
 “He is the epitome of somebody who will stand up for his First Amendment right.”